|

 tomatoes in a calinder being washed

 Heat oven to 225°F. Line a baking sheet with parchment paper or if you have a baking pad you can use that too.
-When sun drying cherry tomatoes, I like to cut them in half to help the drying process along.
+When oven drying cherry tomatoes, I like to cut them in half to help the drying process along.
 For whole tomatoes make sure to remove the stems and the stem plug.

 tomatoes on a baking sheet to dry out and make sun dried tomatoes